 What’s the best piece of artistic advice you have been given?

-Check out Adam's collection of bronze sculpture on our online gallery.
+Checks out Fred's collection of stunning bronze sculpture on our online gallery.